W$^*$-superrigidity for property (T) groups with infinite center

 In this paper, we will often deal with the situation when all $I_\lambda =B$, the action $B\curvearrowright I_\lambda$ being by translation.
 In this case, we call $W$ a \emph{regular generalized wreath-like product} of groups $\Al$ and $B$ and the category of all such groups will be denoted by $\WR(\Al, B)$. \end{defn}

 When $|\Lambda|=1$, Definition \ref{Def:GWRP} recovers the notion of (ordinary) wreath-like product introduced in \cite{cios22,cios22b}.
-In \cite{cios22b}, was introduced a general quotienting technique for constructing ordinary wreath-like products that uses the notion of Cohen-Lyndon triple/subgroup from \cite{Sun}.
+In \cite{cios22b}, the authors introduced a general quotienting technique for constructing ordinary wreath-like products based on the notion of a Cohen–Lyndon triple (or subgroup) from \cite{Sun}.
 Since our aim is to expand this construction to collections of subgroups we start by recalling some definitions.

 Let $G$ be a group.
 For a subset $S\subseteq G$, we denote by $\ll S\rr$ its normal closure in $G$.
 The \emph{left transversal} of a subgroup $H\leqslant G$ is any subset of $G$ that intersects every left coset of $H$ exactly once.
 We denote by $LT(H,G)$ the set of all left transversals of $H$ in $G$.